Vale of Glamorgan League

 The Vale of Glamorgan Association Football League is a football league covering the area of the Vale of Glamorgan in Glamorgan, South Wales and the surrounding areas.
 The leagues are at the seventh and eighth levels of the Welsh football league system.

 History

-The league has its origins in the Barry and District League first formed in 1907.
+The league has its origins in the Barry and District League, first formed in 1907.

 Divisions

-The league is composed of two divisions, which are in Tiers 7 and 8 of the Welsh Football League System.
+The league is composed of three divisions, which are in tiers seven, eight and nine of the Welsh Football League System.

-Member clubs for 2022–23 season
+Member clubs for 2025–26 season

-The following clubs are competing in the Vale of Glamorgan League during the 2022–23 season.
+The following clubs are competing in the Vale of Glamorgan League during the 2025–26 season.